What Is an Abdominal Film?

 - fluid buildup

-- foreign objects
+- a foreign object

 - stones in the gallbladder, bladder, kidneys, or

-The film also allowed your doctor to identify whether certain organs
+The film also allows your doctor to identify whether certain organs

 abdominal film, you may feel pain or discomfort from lying on your back or side